 The following plan can be adapted for you if you prefer not to camp overnight on a raised platform, deep in Amazon wilderness.

-Day 6 - In Search of Otters & Amazon Tributaries
+Day 6 - Amazon

 Day 7 – Amazon to Andes